 Further reading: Wordfence Firewall and Security Scanner

-Use GDPR-compliant Matomo statistics instead of Google Analytics and view key metrics directly in your dashboard.
+Use GDPR-compliant Matomo statistics instead of Google Analytics and view key metrics in dashboard.

 Experience selected plugins in action

-I test these and other plugins at oldrup.net, where I test frontend and backend plugins in a WordPress environment with the latest WordPress and PHP versions.
+I test these and other plugins at oldrup.net with the latest WordPress and PHP versions.

 If you manage a WordPress website, you’ll probably find a few useful plugins on this list.
 Remember: if you enjoy a plugin, let the developer know – at least with a proper review on WordPress.org.
 You can also contribute in support, it’s free – or donate an amount to the developer, it’s often a pat on the back they appreciate.

 Was there anything you could use?
 Or do you know a good backend plugin I should check out?
 Then leave a comment below.